App Volumes Architecture

 App Volumes works well with both SQL Server failover cluster instances (FCI) and SQL Server Always On availability groups.
 Consult with your SQL DBA or architect to decide which option better fits your environment.

-For guidance on SQL database sizing for use with App Volumes, see App Volumes Database Best Practices.
+For guidance on SQL database sizing for App Volumes, see App Volumes Database Best Practices.

-Table 7: Implementation Strategy for the SQL Server Database
+Table 3: Implementation strategy for the SQL server database

 Decision | A SQL database was placed on a highly available Microsoft SQL Server.
 This database server was installed on a Windows Server Failover Cluster, and an Always On availability group was used to provide high availability. |